MISSISSIPPI CODE TITLE 45.

 the sex offender resides, is an employee, or is a student; and

-(i) Any other agencies with
+(i) Any other agencies with criminal investigation,

-criminal investigation, prosecution or sex offender supervision functions in
+prosecution or sex offender supervision functions in each jurisdiction in which

-each jurisdiction in which the sex offender resides, is an employee, or is a
+the sex offender resides, is an employee, or is a student.

 (2) The Department of Public Safety shall post changes to the public